upcode/House-Controls/README.md

 * 	Finish the mobile aspects of the layout.
 * 	Spend more time calculating the CSS height and width dimensions of the layout.
 * 	Add more features to the temperature panel, stop button, and perhaps a sound effect or notification message.
+* I would have liked to do some chimp/mocha and chai testing on the application.

 ## Project